bfox9900/CAMEL99/README.md

 The cross compiler source files require some extra commands to control the cross-compiler and so cannot be loaded onto the TI-99 CAMEL99 Forth system.
 These files end with the extension '.HSF'  (HsForth) and are kept in the CCLIB folder.

-The Library files for CAMEL99 Forth, that comopile on the TI-99 CAMEL99 system, are in the LIB folder and use the extension '.FTH'
+The Library files for CAMEL99 Forth, that compile on the TI-99 CAMEL99 system, are in the LIB folder and use the extension '.FTH'

 For the most part, with the exception of hardware specfic extensions, the libary code is ANS Standard Forth.
 CAMEL99 has the CORE word set minus the word ENVIRONMENT?
 About 60% of the CORE Extension word set is also part of CAMEL99.